-Analyse your income and outgoings and identify areas where you could cut your spending.
-Cutting back on small things, like buying lunch or a coffee at work every day, can make a big difference over time.
+So analyse your income and outgoings and identify areas where you could spend less.
+Cutting back on small things, such as buying lunch or a coffee at work every day, can make a big difference over time.

 Having a healthy credit history is essential when it comes to finding a mortgage.